8 Ways Technology Can Improve Field Service Productivity

 How does it do this, you ask?

-Field service optimization software looks at a list all of the service orders scheduled to be completed that day and, based on the specific details of each order, presents technicians with a list of corresponding parts.
+Field service optimization software looks at a list of all of the service orders scheduled to be completed that day and, based on the specific details of each order, presents technicians with a list of corresponding parts.
 A technician can then cross-check this list with the parts in their vehicle to ensure that they have everything they need before they leave the shop.

 For example, imagine that a customer calls in with an overheating issue on a piece of equipment your company manufactures.
 This is a common issue, one that usually is resolved by replacing the thermostat.
 Before one of your technicians heads out to handle the service order, they check your field service solution and see that they’ll need a thermostat and a gasket to complete the repair.
 The technician then checks their truck, sees that they have a thermostat, but no gasket, and pulls a gasket from your inventory before leaving to meet the customer.